Home/Blog/Well-Being/Vitamins & Supplements/Vitamin A: Top Health Benefits, Best Sources & Deficiency Risks

 6) For Immune System

-Vitamin A plays a significant part in bolstering our immune system.
-It helps regulate the immune response by promoting the production of white blood cells, paramount for combating infections.
-Lack of vitamin A can lead to increased susceptibility to infections and illnesses, underlining its importance in maintaining a robust immune system.
+Vitamin A plays a crucial role in strengthening our immune system.
+It helps regulate the immune response by promoting the production of white blood cells, which are paramount for combating infections.

 • Weakened Immune System: Vitamin A plays a pivotal role in maintaining the health of your immune system.
 A deficiency can leave you more susceptible to various infections.